kolserdav/synchronous-server-node/README.md

 # Synchronous-Server

 ## Overview

-The `synchronous-server` package is a Node.js module that leverages Rust crates to enable the possibility of running a Node.js server synchronously.
-This package aims to provide a synchronously executed server implementation for Node.js, utilizing Rust's concurrency and performance capabilities.
+The `synchronous-server` package is a Node.js module that uses Rust crates to allow the Node.js server to run synchronously.
+The purpose of this package is to provide a synchronously running server-side implementation of Node.js for your specific needs, such as securely modifying a single file by multiple clients.

 ## Installation

 You can install the `synchronous-server` package using npm:

 ```bash